dam-pav/NavSrcHandler/README.md

 - Merge: join `<WORKING>/MRG2<CODE>/*.txt` into `<WORKING>/MRG2<CODE>.txt`
 - Menu-driven, settings saved to `settings.json` (JSON content).
 The file is created on first change.
 - Conditional utility: add the script's host folder to the User PATH (shows only if it's not already on PATH)
+- Conditional utility: update the tool if git shows the origin to be ahead

 ## Requirements